WJarze/Linear-Regression/README.md

 ####

 ## Future
-Adding more regression methods and suggesting an appropriate regression method based on the correlation coefficient.
+Adding more regression methods and suggesting an appropriate regression method based on the determination coefficient.
 Visualize data in charts.